Robert Hallowell Gardiner III: Early and family life

 In 1866, the family moved to Boston so young Robert could enroll in the Roxbury Latin School.
 Although he was a good student, the family uprooted again in 1869 to move to Canada and live with Tudor's brother, Robert Hallowell Gardiner II, who had married a prominent Savannah, Georgia, belle before the American Civil War (but ended up ostracised by both sides for his divided loyalties), and had moved to Canada to organize canals and railroads.

 Other related Gardiners were prominent in the Anglican Church, including Rev. Frederick Gardiner, who became professor of biblical literature at Berkeley Divinity School in Middletown, Connecticut, and his sons Rev. Frederic Gardiner Jr. (dean of the Episcopal cathedral in Sioux Falls, South Dakota and later headmaster at the Pomfret School and Trinity College in Hartford, Connecticut), and John Hays Gardiner (who became a Harvard University professor and author of 'The Bible as English Literature').

 Young Robert Hallowell Gardiner graduated from a Canadian high school at age 15, then after another year at Roxbury Latin, entered Harvard College.
 He ultimately graduated eighth in his class of 142, then taught languages for several years.

 In 1878, Robert Hallowell Gardiner entered Harvard Law School.
 However, his father's death forced him to drop out and support his widowed mother, as well as sister and teenaged twin brothers.

 Robert married Alice Bangs, of a distinguished Boston family which included many lawyers, on June 23, 1881.
 They ultimately had five children: Robert Hallowell IV (b.
 1882), Alice (b.
 1885), Sylvester (1888-1889), Anna Lowell (b.
 1890) and William Tudor (b.
 1892).

 Legal career

-Gardiner read law with James J. Storrow (a prominent Episcopalian) and William Minor, and was admitted to the Massachusetts bar in 1880.
+Gardiner read law with James J. Storrow and William Minor, and was admitted to the Massachusetts bar in 1880.
 He established a law office in Boston, which he maintained for decades, even after he moved his legal residence to Maine in 1900.
 He helped to found the Republican Club of Massachusetts and served as president of the local Brotherhood Council of Boston and vice president of the Massachusetts branch of the National Consumers League, as well as a director of Arlington Mills, Webster and Atlas Bank, and the Tampa Electric Company.
 Gardiner created and represented many trusts, including the Boston Real Estate Trust and the Hotel Touraine Trust, and traveled extensively for both his wealthy legal clients and Christian activities, until he retired from his thriving legal practice in 1918 to concentrate on Christian activities.